smalldata/smalldata.github.io/content/authors/admin/_index.md

 **...the author**

-It's me, Philip Shemella, a full-stack data science and business intelligence professional, with experience with startups, cloud, consulting and mentoring.
+I'm Philip Shemella, a full-stack data science and business intelligence professional, with experience with startups, cloud computing, consulting and mentoring.
 Based in Zürich, Switzerland, I am active in the civic tech, open data and data visualization communities.

 **...this page**

-Built with the static site generator [Hugo](https://github.com/gohugoio/hugo) built with theme [Academic](https://github.com/gcushen/hugo-academic).
+is built the static site generator [Hugo](https://github.com/gohugoio/hugo) using theme [Academic](https://github.com/gcushen/hugo-academic).
 Browse the [open source code](https://github.com/philshem/smalldata.github.io).

 This site uses no trackers nor analytics, so I have no idea about visitors and traffic.
 For that reason, I especially appreciate your feedback.